akoskm/akoskm.github.io/_posts/2016-09-20-browserify-in-production.md

 If you would like to experiment further, there is a minimalistic application which uses these scripts to generate development and production bundles: [browserify-example](https://github.com/akoskm/browserify-example).

+Is there a better way to do this?
+Do you use something else?
+Feel free to leave a comment below!